“If carrots got you drunk, rabbits would be messed up!” – Mitch Hedberg.

 - In large soup pot/enameled dutch oven, melt butter, add chopped garlic, celery, onion.

-- Add more S&P as needed.
+- Taste seasoning level, adding more S&P as needed.

 That really is one beautiful bowl of beta carotene…